Iago is motivated by the desire to

 See Cassio wipe his beard with.

-Damn her, lewd minx!
+lewd minx!
 O, damn her!

 Come, go with me apart; I will withdraw,